 I have always loved Christmas.
-Needless to say, decorating for Christmas was always my job.
+Needless to say, decorating for Christmas has always been my job.
 I did the tree, the house, the wrapping paper – all of it.
 I just wanted to capture the feeling – for everyone.

 This was probably quite a bit easier while living in the US.
 I love the snow, the cold outside and the warmth and coziness inside.
 This was by far my favorite time in New York.
 I just loved walking through the lit up streets and peering in to heavily decorated shop windows.
 Nothing like it.